 Monitoring for giant cell arteritis

-Your doctor will monitor you for signs and symptoms that may indicate the onset of giant cell arteritis.
-Talk to your doctor immediately if you experience any of the following:
+Your doctor will monitor you for signs and symptoms that can indicate the onset of giant cell arteritis.
+Talk to your doctor immediately if you have any of the following:

 - New, unusual or persistent headaches